 The main entrance door is provided with key fob entry for residents.
-Access for tradesmen available via the building front door call button up to 12.00pm.

 The assessor considers the area to be a normal risk in respect of arson.
-Internal and external housekeeping standards are acceptable.
+External housekeeping standards are acceptable.
 There are no reports of unauthorised access or malicious damage.